 This is the golden rule.
 If you don't know what to do, just think of Kant's Categorical Imperative and do as he says.
 In our case:

 - Clean up after yourself.
-There is no maid or butler at BISLA; - Smoke only in designated areas; they are designated for a reason;
+There is no maid or butler at BISLA;

+- Smoke only in designated areas; they are designated for a reason; - Return cups into the same cupboard where you took them from.

 Communication